Jen Baker Trombonist•Improviser•Composer

 "Jen Baker...plays a variety of musical styles with absolute professionalism." -Aussie Theater

-Currently, Jen Baker is fascinated with human consciousness and has incorporated aspects of it in all her recent compositions.
-Sound healing, a deep love of hers, will continue to be integrated as well.
+Currently, Jen Baker is fascinated with human consciousness and has incorporated aspects of it along with philosophies of sound healing in all her recent compositions.

 The Universe is Pulling Apart, 2018 in collaboration with Anne Hege, with support from the MAMA Residency 2018.